TheoDuc/ENSAI-2A-projet-info-Groupe_39/README.md

 ## :arrow_forward: Launch the CLI Application

-The CLI provides a simple interactive interface to navigate through different menus of the poker application.
+The CLI provides a simple interactive interface to navigate through the different menus of the poker application.

 - [ ] Open Git Bash (or your terminal) and run: